hpssjellis/my-examples-of-chatGPT/README.md

 Draft in progress

+v1
 Write a single webpage javascript program that takes grayscale 320 by 320 PNG images from the computer disk and trains a tensorflowjs vision machine learning model and saves the compiled model to disk.

+v2
+Write a single vanilla webpage javascript program with all  local variables starting with "my"  that takes grayscale 320 by 320 PNG images from the computer disk and trains a tensorflowjs vision machine learning model trained on the label "laundry" in all the images and saves the compiled model to disk.
+It then uses the webcam and a canvas to classify if the webcam sees the label.

 Code at [public/chatgpt07.html](public/chatgpt07.html)